hujhax/austin-improv-wiki/Shows/Boys of Summer.md

 ***Boys of Summer*** is a longform musical improv show from [[Troupes/Girls Girls Girls|Girls Girls Girls]] which features a different male improvisor guesting with the troupe in every performance.

 ## History
 This format has had an annual run in July and August since 2006.
-It was a mainstage show at [[The Hideout Theatre]] in 2007, 2008, and 2009.
+It was a mainstage show at [[Theatres/The Hideout Theatre|The Hideout Theatre]] in 2007, 2008, and 2009.
 In 2010 and 2011, it ran as a non-mainstage show at the Hideout, on Friday nights.
-It ran at [[The Institution Theater]] in Jul/Aug 2012, Jul/Aug 2013, Jul/Aug 2014, and July/Aug 2015.
+It ran at [[Theatres/The Institution Theater|The Institution Theater]] in Jul/Aug 2012, Jul/Aug 2013, Jul/Aug 2014, and July/Aug 2015.
 Another run is scheduled for 2016.

 An improvisor only gets one chance to guest star in a Boys of Summer show; there are no repeats, unless a veteran is called back for a "Pick-A-Boy" performance.
 Here is a list of improvisors who have guest-starred in Boys of Summer:
 ### 2006 Run